At some stage, you are likely to be asked to write an outline of your thesis in form of a short essay. Here is how:

-- Host-parasite dynamics causes very rapid evolution but can depend on specific host and parasite genotypes involved.
+- Host-parasite dynamics cause very rapid evolution but can depend on specific host and parasite genotypes involved.

 So, absolutely DO NOT start with ‘Species xyz belongs to the family of Abc-idae” – that is the most boring introduction in the world, even if you work in systematics.
 Your mark immediately drops to 3.0.

-4) Move on to explain in more details your first sentence using three to five primary references (Primary references are peer-reviewed journal articles or books.
-Wikipedia pages or textbook chapters, websites or newspaper articles are not primary references).
+4) Move on to explain in more detail your first sentence using three to five primary references (Primary references are peer-reviewed journal articles or books.
+Wikipedia pages or textbook chapters, websites, or newspaper articles are not primary references).
 DON’T SUBMIT YOUR OUTLINE WITHOUT PRIMARY REFERENCES.
 And still DON’T MENTION YOUR STUDY ORGANISM.